Chapter 8 Pearson’s r and linear regression

 ## Coefficients:

-Looking at the output, R is giving us two numbers: they are R’s estimates for the slop and the intercept in the formula Y=MX+B. Recall that our independent variable is the ideology of a state’s population, and our dependent variable is the percent of female legislatures in a state.
+Looking at the output, R is giving us two numbers: they are R’s estimates for the slope and the intercept in the formula Y=MX+B. Recall that our independent variable is the reaganMargin1980, and our dependent variable is trumpMargin2024.
 So, we can rewrite the Y=MX+B formula with those variables, like this:

-And now we can replace M with the slope (which is right under citi6013, the ideology measure on our output) and B with the intercept (which is right number the world “intercept” in our output):
+And now we can replace M with the slope (which is right under reaganMargin1980, in our output) and B with the intercept (which is right number the word “intercept” in our output):

 ##